 We chose the Pipestone Canyon Rim Trail, another ranger-recommended hike; she told us that there might still be wildflowers in mid-June.
 That was an understatement.
 This was one of the most spectacular wildflower displays we’ve yet seen.
 For long stretches of the trail, we found ourselves wading through thick stands of purple lupine, white yarrow, and bright yellow balsamroot.

 As soon as we crested the ridge, the skies cleared, and we found ourselves in wildflower heaven.
-Seriously, I’ve never seen wildflowers this tall and this lush.
-The backdrop was equally breathtaking—sweeping vistas of the dramatic peaks of the North Cascades rise above velvety green foothills, and the pretty Methow Valley sprawls far below.
+I’ve never seen wildflowers this tall and this lush.
+The backdrop was equally breathtaking, with sweeping vistas of the dramatic peaks of the North Cascades rising above velvety green foothills, and the pretty Methow Valley sprawling far below.
 Every bit of this trail is gorgeous.
 It’s worth a trip to the Cascades in the spring just to experience Pipestone Canyon.

 The beauty of the North Cascades captured our hearts, and there’s no question that we’ll return.
 Next time, we’ll try a bit later in the year to that we can get to the higher elevation hikes.
 But had we not been there in mid-June, we would have certainly missed the spectacular Pipestone Canyon hike—it’s far too hot in summer, and of course, there’s the issue of rattlers.

 For our adventures in civilization, we enjoyed a couple of forays into the little town of Winthrop (population 393).
-Once an aging little mining town, Winthrop reinvented itself in the mid-70’s as a Western themed town, replete with false Western storefronts, wooden sidewalks, and hitching posts.
-This is ordinarily the kind of place we would avoid (assuming it to be a prime tourist trap), but somehow, Winthrop has managed to skirt tackiness, and comes off as charming.
+Once an aging little mining town, Winthrop reinvented itself in the mid-70s as a Western-themed town, replete with false Western storefronts, wooden sidewalks, and hitching posts.
+This is ordinarily the kind of place we avoid (assuming it to be a prime tourist trap), but somehow, Winthrop has managed to skirt tackiness, and comes off as charming.